BDJONES/1-Stop-Shop/README.md

 3. View the search results displayed on the page.

 4. To check the current time, click on the "Time" button.
-- Contributors to open-source libraries and frameworks used in this project.

----

-Feel free to use this content as your README.md file for your "1 Stop Shop Project."
-Make sure to replace `https://fall2023-assignment2-bdjones15.azurewebsites.net/` with the actual URL of your web service.